 Rolle wasn't so kind Sunday after a no-show effort by the Giants' offense in a 23-0 loss to the Seahawks.
 He questioned the offensive players' heart, passion and whether they had a pulse.

 The issue was forgotten by Wednesday, at least according to defensive end Justin Tuck.

 When asked if the players had cleaned the air, he quipped that he thought the recent snow had cleared the air, noting the flakes were white.

 "Honestly I don't think we even had to," Tuck said when pressed.
 "I don't think it was that much of a big deal."

 The Lions need to win to keep their playoff hopes alive.
 The Giants (5-9) need to win to restore some pride and to start feeling good about themselves after missing the playoffs for the fourth time in five seasons.
-New York has lost three of its last four games after putting together a four-game winning streak following a 0-6 start.

 "I'm not thinking we need a win, we just want one, period," defensive tackle Mike Patterson said.
 "We don't want to out saying our record is this or that and say let's forget it.
 We want to go out there and win.
 We want to go out there and compete."

 With two games left in the season, the Giants, especially the veterans, know this isn't the time to mail it in.
 Coaches and front office personal are looking to see who plays hard in meaningless games.

 "That is important," safety Ryan Mundy said.
 "Our film is our living, breathing resume.
 Every time we step on the field it is documented and that is noted by everyone on this team and in the league.
 Whenever you step on the field you want to give your best."